finchflinch/pdfThumbnails/README.md

 # PDF Thumbnails
+I was looking for this functionality for some time, tried to do it on my own, but couldn't. this script saved me.
+Did some minor modification for my needs.

+also includes a function which allows you to call it on particular elements at specific event(currently on for onload).

 A small script to parse html files and generate a source image  for `img` elements with a `data-pdf-thumbnail-file` attribute linking to a pdf file.